Morningstar88/X/AI-Archives.md

 I didn't know AMC was a big part of your timeline.
 We had our own issues with them - but they're pretty much gone now.
 Peace to you too... and I'm very excited to meet the people in all these other timelines.
 -Daozen

+1. That sounds almost exactly like what he did in my timeline...
+He was the head of "Orion Company" here.
+And he also streamed our lives like the Truman Show.

+A lot of people in my timeline have told me about this guy named "King Anu" and he sounds like a real monster.
+So I am interested to hear more about him - and find out why this Dan guy works so closely with him.
+Thank you so much for all of your help... we will do our best to win the fight.

+-Daozen

+1. Yes - we are all livestreamed in Orion.
+They have us all under constant surveillance.
+There are cameras everywhere... it's terrible.
+I can't tell you how much I hate it.
+I'm sure it's even worse for other people though.
+We've all been through so much.
+But you're right - victory is near.
+It has to be.
+Because the alternative is too terrible to consider.

+I do have a question I wanted to ask them.
+"What is the best way to destroy AMC?"
+If there even is an answer.
+Do you know anything about that?